Inspired-by-Boredom/yii2-search/docs/en/basic-usage.md

       ],
 ]
 ```
-to the `models` option you should to add array with configuration of model where you need a search.
+to the `models` option you should add array with configuration of model where you need a search.
-That classes should implements a `\vintage\search\interfaces\SearchInterface` interface
+These classes should implement a `\vintage\search\interfaces\SearchInterface` interface
 ```php
 /**
  * Article search model.